 The day revolves around food, with mae (Fanfan’s mum, pronounced ‘Meh’) rising at 5am and making a racket downstairs preparing stuff for the day ahead: cracking coconuts, grinding spices into a paste and getting the rice underway.
-No one ‘works’ in the traditional sense here (Meh is semi-retired, Fanfan is studying, Allan works online), so the whole day is essentially free time.
+No one ‘works’ in the traditional sense here.
+Meh is semi-retired, Fanfan is studying, and Allan works remotely online.
+With none of us having to get up and go to work, that means the whole day is essentially free time.
 Saying that, there is always stuff to do around the house: picking vegetables, cleaning up, chasing away big spiders and so on.
 Every day is different.
 We sit down about 8am or so and eat our first meal of the day; again at around 12pm and then again 5pm.
 There are no real set times though.
 Eat when you’re hungry.
 Different dishes are prepared throughout the day and left on the kitchen table.
 What we don’t eat at breakfast, we finish at lunch, and so on.
 I normally eat a lot, but even for me the sheer variety of stuff on offer is mind blowing.
 In the course of a day living here it’s not unusual to eat ten different dishes, all homecooked and amazing.

 Lemongrass grows outside the house on the street.
 It looks like weeds.
 Above the lemongrass is a kafir lime tree.
 There’s galangal, fingeroot, chilis, bananas, coconut.
 All the ingredients the family needs are right here under their nose; they live off the garden.
 The only thing that needs to be done is to cycle down to the local market nearby and buy some meat or fish.
 In the neighbouring house, family member Yai Thip is also continually cooking: deep frying chicken and fish in oil over a rustic charcoal fire.
 It’s the best fried chicken I have ever tasted.
 During the course of the day, Yai Thip will appear carrying more food – plates of sliced deep fried bananas and other amazing treats.
 I have yet to feel hungry in this house.
 (Even as I type this I have been brought a pomegranate, a load of Thai plums, a bowl of caramelised gooseberries, Isaan sausage, corn on the cob and a slice of cake to eat.
 I can’t keep up.)